Healthcare Solutions & Information for Expatriates Living in Poland

 Emergency Services in Poland

 Dial 112 for emergency (operators can converse in Polish and often in English).
 Conventional emergency numbers still function: 999 for ambulance, 998 for fire, 997 for police.
-However, calling 112 is advised as it directs the caller to national emergency dispatch centers.
+However, you should call 112 as it connects you to national emergency dispatch centers.

 Pharmacies in Poland